 839 S. 2nd St., (414) 645-2606

 Crazy Water is a cozy, bustling bistro that serves upscale American fusion cuisine and wine in a charming vintage tavern.
-Try the baked blue point oysters, five spice Hudson Valley duck breast or the chocolate ganache tart.
-Whatever you choose, the staff at Crazy Water guarantee a dining experience that you won't forget.
+Try the baked seasonal oysters, five spice Hudson Valley duck breast or the warm apple tart.
+Whatever you choose, the staff at Crazy Water guarantee a dining experience that you won’t forget.

 Engine Company No. 3